top of page

 ~ Foggy's daughters Crystal and Astra (latter lived on grounds in the Cottage; former lived in Mt.
 Shasta); two years, 2004-2006

-~ Couple: Ted Duncan, 2006-2015, ten years; (died 2015); and wife Rowena Pantaleon, 12 years, 2006-2017; lived on grounds in Cottage much of time until Ted's passing, then mostly remote managed last two years for new legal owners from her distant Chico home
+~ Couple: Ted Duncan, 2006-2015, ten years; (died 2015); and wife Rowena Pantaleon, 12 years, 2006-2017; lived on grounds in Cottage much of time until Ted's passing, then mostly remote managed last two years for new legal owners from distant Chico home

-(see story of 1989-2005 family management and writer's eventual, informal role in it in the second tale of Something about Mary)
+(see story of 1989-2005 family management and writer's eventual informal role in it in the second tale of Something about Mary)

-(History cont'd after long aside)
+(History cont'd after aside)

 New, wildly inappropriate 'ownership' focus